-Agility in Mind’s thoughts and reflective insights into the world of digital transformation, agile transformation, agile product management, agile coaching and agile training.
+Agility in Mind’s thoughts and reflective insights into the world of business agility transformation, agile transformation, agile product management, agile coaching and agile training.
 Return here for our thought leadership agile insights, or sign up to our newsletter for regular updates.

 I’m a product owner not a feature owner